[Dr. Sonja Darlington]

 Sonja Darlington (website), professor of education, received a B.A. from Baldwin Wallace College, and an M.A. in English Literature and a Ph.D. in Curriculum and Instruction from Iowa State University.
 Her initial focus was on reader-response theory and visual and verbal presentations of literature.
 She directed the ACM Tanzania program in 2004, and has presented at numerous international conferences on education, gender studies, literature, and curriculum in the US, Germany, South Africa, Botswana, Kenya, Uganda, Tanzania, and Egypt.
 Her scholarship includes books (e.g.,Tell Me, The Tales of Tanzania), chapters (e.g., The Life and Work of Bessie Head) and articles in Research in African Literatures, Journal of the Association of African Literatures, African Studies Quarterly, ALAN Review, Journal of Curriculum Theorizing, Middle School Journal, and Journal of International Literacy.
 Her most recent research activity was in Addis Ababa, Ethiopia where she volunteered for Projects Abroad and interviewed visual artists teaching at the School of Fine Arts, University of Addis Ababa.
 The courses she has taught range from alternative education and secondary education to African literature and education and comparative and international education. email@example.com, 608-363-2344

-Jingjing Lou, assistant professor, obtained a B.A. from the Peking University (People's Republic of China) in Russian Language and Literature, an M.A. from the University of North Carolina at Chapel Hill in Russian and East European Studies, and a Ph.D. in Education Policy Studies from Indiana University at Bloomington.
+Jingjing Lou, associate professor, obtained a B.A. from the Peking University (People's Republic of China) in Russian Language and Literature, an M.A. from the University of North Carolina at Chapel Hill in Russian and East European Studies, and a Ph.D. in Education Policy Studies from Indiana University at Bloomington.
 Her dissertation is entitled "The School Wall Crumbles: Pollution, Townization, and the Changing Ecology of Rural Schooling in Northwest China".
 She has been awarded a Spencer Fellowship (2007-2008), a Chinese Government Award for Outstanding Student Abroad (2007-2008), a 1990 Institute/OYCF Research Fellowship (2009-10), Chancellor's Fellowship (Indiana University, 2003-2007), and a few other research and travel grants.
 Jingjing is interested in international and comparative education research.
 She also has research interests in international education and the internationalization of US public schools and higher education.
 Jingjing has done research and published on the financing and privatization of higher education in Russia, US and China.
 She has also researched on girls’ education, migrant children’s education, and rural youth’s education and identity development in China.
 Currently, she is particularly interested in townization and migration and its impact on rural Chinese youth and their education.
 In addition to teaching and research, Jingjing has also served as a research consultant for a few international and domestic NGOs. firstname.lastname@example.org , 608-363-2078.
 Her CV can be accessed from the following site: http://beloit.academia.edu/JingjingLou

 [KathleenGreene]Kathleen Greene, professor of education and chemistry, obtained a B.Sc. in chemistry from the University of Lethbridge (Alberta, Canada), and M.S. and Ph.D. degrees in curriculum and instruction, with a focus on science education, from the University of Wisconsin-Madison.
 Her research and teaching interests span areas of higher education, science education, gender and schooling, and educational policy and practice for public democracy and social justice. email@example.com , 608-363-2340.